Mentoring Through Research and Practice

 Interested in gaining research and practical experience in the field of communication?
 Considering graduate school and want to gain valuable experience relevant to graduate studies?
 If so, you may be interested in the Department of Communication’s Mentoring through Research and Practice program.

-In Fall 2012, the Department of Communication launched a mentoring program that pairs undergraduate students with graduate students based on their research interests.
+This mentoring program pairs undergraduate students with graduate students based on their research interests.
 The program aims to provide undergraduate students with hands-on, practical experience and the opportunity to develop a close, working relationship with a graduate student mentor.

 Ideally, the program helps undergraduate students develop a better understanding of the discipline and their research interests.
-Undergraduate students can obtain course credit for their participation in the mentoring program.* If you are interested in the mentoring program, you may email the Research Liaison, Kimberly Pusateri at firstname.lastname@example.org.
+Undergraduate students can obtain course credit for their participation in the mentoring program.* If you are interested in the mentoring program, you may email the Research Liaison, David Roache: firstname.lastname@example.org